phthom/ContainerOrchestration/4-HelmLab.md

 # Congratulations

-You successfully created and managed charts to deploy applications on the IBM Cloud.
+You successfully created and managed helm charts to deploy applications on the IBM Cloud.

 ---
 # End of the lab